Unhappy with FSCS or your claim decision

 The independent investigator’s role is to carry out an independent check.
 They will ensure FSCS has properly handled any issues relating to its service (not limited to claims).
 But they will not decide whether FSCS has interpreted its rules for compensation correctly, or make any findings on such decisions FSCS has made.

 When the review is complete, the independent investigator will prepare reports on any complaints referred to under the complaints procedure.
-This will be presented to the chief operating officer and the chief corporate affairs officer for consideration.
+This will be presented to the chief operating officer and the chief counsel for consideration.

 A copy of this report will be sent to the customer and the FSCS board, which may choose to consider in more detail any emerging issues arising from complaints.
 Please note that we will only commission the independent investigator if our complaints team can't resolve the customer’s complaint to their satisfaction.